has been around since 2004 - it started off slowly, only available to

 your news feed.
 If you pick Most Recent

 , you get everything from all those sources.
-You may want to do choose this - I do.

 But be warned - it can be a mixed blessing.
 Everything means everything